nds64/ece5470project/README.md

 Need to download
 https://www.imagemagick.org/script/index.php

-First run ./image_script to setup working directory.
+First run ./setup to setup working directory.
 Specify with argument 'rm' to resize and remove duplicate images.
 Otherwise the script will only resize.
 Currently resizes to 40x40.

-TODO: Write a script to multiply images and masks
+./multiply_mask will multiply the fish image with it's corresponding mask and stores it in combine_image.